 Incident CVD

-Fatal CVD events were derived from the UK National Health Service Central Register Non-fatal events were reported by participants, according to whether they had been diagnosed with a heart condition or stroke since their last interview.
+Fatal CVD events were derived from the UK National Health Service Central Register, using ICD-9 codes 390-459 and ICD-10 codes I00-I99.
+Non-fatal events were reported by participants, according to whether they had been diagnosed with a heart condition or stroke since their last interview.
 New heart problem diagnoses included angina, heart attack, congestive heart failure, a heart murmur, an abnormal heart rhythm or any other heart trouble.
 Studies have found that respondents may be prone to mis-classify specific diagnoses of heart conditions and that self-reports have more validity when heart disease is defined more broadly.13, 14 Comparisons of estimates from clinically verified studies with self-reported incident stroke in ELSA’s sister study, the Health and Retirement Study, suggest that misreporting is non-systematic and that participant-reported events can be used to study stroke incidence and risk factors.15

 Covariates